2006–2008 Southeastern United States drought

-The 2006–08 Southeastern United States drought was a crippling drought that struck the southeast of the U.S. Several reasons, including an unusually strong Bermuda high pressure and La Niña in the eastern Pacific Ocean (which causes dry conditions across the southern U.S.) were responsible for the drought.
-2007 was particularly dry across the region, with rivers and lakes dropping to record-low levels.
+From 2006 to 2008, the Southeastern United States experienced a drought.
+It was caused by an unusually strong Bermuda High pressure and by the timing of La Niña, which causes dry conditions across the Southern United States.
+2007 was particularly dry across the region, with rivers and lakes dropping to record-low levels and many of them drying up completely.